 This challenge is now being addressed by a new category of technology known as Digital Adoption Solutions (DAS) (like Whatfix).
 These solutions focus on providing interactive, in-app guidance for enterprise software.

 They have proven to reduce the time required to onboard and train employees by providing personalized flow-based learning in real-time, simplifying the user experience, and facilitating seamless software learning.
-Telecommuters can be benefited from these solutions as it allows them to learn at their own speed and in their flow of work, without any external help from colleagues.
+Telecommuters can be benefited from these solutions as it allows them to adapt at their own speed and learn in flow of work, without any external help from colleagues.